iljabek/vme64x-core/doc/vme64x_core-ug.md

 * `clk_i` is the clock signal, and the clock of the WB bus.
 Note that the `g_CLOCK_PERIOD` generic must be set according to the `clk_i` frequency to get correct timing for the VME `DS` signals.
-The VME `DTACK` and `BERR` signals are supposed to be released at most 30ns once `DS` is released; as the design needs 4 closk to release them (due to synchronizer), this means the minimal frequency is supposed to be 133Mhz.
+The VME `DTACK` and `BERR` signals are supposed to be released at most 30ns after `DS` is released; as the design needs 4 closk to release them (due to synchronizer), this means the minimal frequency is supposed to be 133Mhz.
 In practice, VME masters are much more tolerant.